gameflorist/dunedynasty/README.md

 _Dune Dynasty_ can play various external music sets, e.g. recordings of the original PC or Sega Mega Drive soundtrack, music from different Dune games like _Dune 2000_ or Cryo's 1992 _Dune_, or even the motion picture soundtracks.

 Each of these have their own subdirectory in the `music` directory.
 Instructions and download/purchase links are provided below and in the respective `FILELIST.TXT` files.
+The file-types of all music files can be either `flac`, `mp3`, `ogg` or `aud`.
+Only the rest of the filename must match what is specified in the `FILELIST.TXT` files.

 Here is a list of supported Music packs: